 - (1) Applicability.
-This Order is applicable to active duty and reserve personnel located aboard MCB CAMLEJ assigned to II Marine Expeditionary Force (II MEF); 2d Marine Division (2d MarDiv); 2d Marine Logistics Group (2d MLG); U.S. Marine Corps Forces, Special Operations Command (MARSOC); and the Training and Education Command (TECOM) school commands aboard MCB CAMLEJ and served by the CPS. - (2) Concurrence.
-This Order has been coordinated and concurred with by the Commanding Generals of II MEF, MARSOC, MCIEAST-MCB CAMLEJ, and the TECOM school commands. - b.
+This Order is applicable to active duty, reserve personnel, and civilians located aboard or assigned to MCB CAMLEJ; II Marine Expeditionary Force (II MEF); 2d Marine Division (2dMarDiv); 2d Marine Logistics Group (2d MLG); U.S. Marine Corps Forces, Special Operations Command (MARSOC); and the Training and Education Command (TECOM) school commands aboard MCB CAMLEJ and serviced by the CPS. - (2) Concurrence.
+This Order has been coordinated and concurred with by the Commanding Generals of II MEF, MARSOC, MCIEAST-MCB CAMLEJ, and the TECOM school commands.

+b.
 Signal.
 This Order is effective the date signed.